 Announcing Ready.
 In Travis County, parties must announce for a hearing—confirming the hearing is still necessary and providing an update on the estimated length of the hearing—the week prior to the hearing.
 L.R.
 3.2.
 Consequently, a hearing should be obtained prior to the announcement period running for that particular hearing date, unless the parties have reached agreement on the date.
 L.R.
 2.2.
 Pursuant to the local rules, hearings held on Monday through Thursday must be announced the week prior to the hearing; hearings on Friday must be announced the week of the hearing.
 L.R.
 3.2.
 Announcements will be accepted beginning on Mondays at 8:00 am through Wednesdays at 5:00 pm.
 L.R.
 3.2.
 For example, if you have obtained a setting for a hearing on Tuesday, you must announce for the hearing during the week prior, between Monday and Wednesday.
 It is critical to note that failure to properly announce may result in the hearing not proceeding as planned: “A violation of these announcement rules may result in the case being moved to the bottom of the docket or reset to another docket.
 Unannounced cases will be heard only at the discretion of the court.”
 L.R.
 3.7.
 In most cases, you will lose your setting by failing to announce.
 There are two easy ways to announce ready: (1) use the Civil Calendaring Online system; or (2) complete and submit the Civil District Court Announcement Form.
 You can no longer announce ready by calling the Travis County court administrator.

 While these procedures may seem to be confusing, they certainly provide for the smooth operation of the central docket system.
-If you have a matter in Travis County and would like assistance, Cobb & Counsel has experience serving as local counsel and can help you navigate Travis County’s local rules.
+If you have a matter in Travis County and would like assistance, contact local counsel to help you navigate Travis County’s local rules.